-We have developed a podcast in relation to Universal Credit giving an overview of the introduction of Universal Credit.
-To listen to the podcast click the link below:
+We have developed a podcast, guides and top tips in relation to Universal Credit.
+To listen to the podcast or read the guides, click the links below:

 There are also a number of useful websites and organisations, listed below, that can also provide you with information and support.

 www.gov.uk – Government website.
 Contains news and information.

 www.rightsnet.org.uk – Website of London Advice Services Alliance (LASA).
 Gives up-to-date news on benefits and other topics.
 Also includes a ‘toolkit’ section containing legislation, official guidance, case law and other reference material.
 Access to part of the website is by way of subscription.